 The Bohr effect explains cells oxygen release or why red blood cells unload oxygen in tissues, while carbon dioxide (CO2) is the key player in O2 transport due to vasodilation and the Bohr effect (or Bohr law).
 The Bohr effect was first described in 1904 by the Danish physiologist Christian Bohr (father of famous physicist Niels Bohr).

-What is Bohr effect in simple terms?
+What is the Bohr effect in simple terms (for dummies)?

 Bohr effect in healthy people